VivianS-git/Tableau/README.md

 # Tableau
-### This Repository includes Tableau projects which I created to practice my Tableau skills
+### This Repository includes Tableau projects based on the Monday Makeover tasks